samgutentag/samgutentag.github.io/docs/_posts/2022-03-08-helium-heartbeats-part-1.md

 To remedy this desire for updates and insights, I have put together a set of scripts running on a Raspberry Pi that utilize the Helium Blockchain API and the application [Pushover][pushover-website] to keep me up to date on the status of my Hotspots without overloading me with information.

-This series of posts is obout the scripts I use to monitor my Hotspot "Heartbeats", the inactivity gaps that each Hotspot has. it collects a bunch of other information for other utilities I will write about later as well, but lets focus on just the activity monitoring for now.
+This series of posts is about the scripts I use to monitor my Hotspot "Heartbeats", the inactivity gaps that each Hotspot has.
+It collects a bunch of other information for other utilities I will write about later as well, but let's focus on just the activity monitoring for now.

 The end result of this code is a message I send to myself in the application Pushover or view on a (_very basic_) local webpage and it looks like this.